Tteok Mandu Guk (Korean Rice Cake Dumpling Soup). A popular Korean soup made of light broth, chewy rice cakes and delicious dumplings.

 - Dice beef into small cubes.
 Transfer to a small bowl.
 Season beef with Marinade ingredients and set aside to marinate for 2-3 minutes.

-- Meanwhile, rinse rice cakes with cold water a few times to remove any starch.
+- Then rinse rice cakes with cold water a few times to remove any starch.
 Strain and set aside.

-- In a medium size pot on medium heat, add avocado oil.
-Add beef and cook until browned.
+- In a large pot on medium heat, heat vegetable oil and fry beef until browned.

 - Uncover and add in dumplings and rice cakes.
 Bring to a boil over medium high heat.
 Cook until they float, about 3-4 minutes.
-Note: If using large dumplings (about 2.5 inches wide), cook them 4 minutes earlier than the rice cake as they’ll take longer to cook.
+Remove the soup off heat.
+Note: If using large dumplings, cook them 4 minutes earlier than the rice cake as they’ll take longer to cook.